James-HoneyBadger/Time_Warp_Classic/docs/developer-guide/CONTRIBUTING.md

-# Contributing to Time_Warp IDE
+# Contributing to Time_Warp

-Welcome to the Time_Warp IDE project!
+Welcome to the Time_Warp project!
 We're excited to have you contribute to this educational programming environment.

 ## 🚀 Quick Start